Registration: Click HERE

 Learning Objectives: As a result of attending this workshop, participants will be able to:

-- Articulates the developmental history of compassion fatigue including countertransference, caregiver stress, burnout, vicarious traumatization, and secondary traumatic stress.
+- Articulate the developmental history of compassion fatigue including countertransference, caregiver stress, burnout, vicarious traumatization, and secondary traumatic stress

-- Differentiates between compassion fatigue, secondary traumatic stress, and vicarious traumatization.
+- Differentiate between compassion fatigue, secondary traumatic stress, and vicarious traumatization

-- Articulates the unique array of symptoms indigenous to compassion fatigue.
+- Articulate the unique array of symptoms indigenous to compassion fatigue

-- Assesses and identifies symptoms of compassion fatigue in self and others.
+- Assess and identify symptoms of compassion fatigue in self and others

-- Recognizes compassion fatigue triggers and early warning signs
+- Recognize compassion fatigue triggers and early warning signs

-- Articulates current theoretical models for the etiology and transmission of compassion fatigue.
+- Articulate current theoretical models for the etiology and transmission of compassion fatigue

-- Articulates and teaches others the potential effects of traumatic stress upon systems (marriage, family, workplace, etc).
+- Articulate and teach others the potential effects of traumatic stress upon systems (marriage, family, workplace, etc)

-- Identifies and utilizes resources and plans for resiliency and prevention for self and ability to facilitate this plan with others.
+- Identify and utilize resources and plans for resiliency and prevention for self and ability to facilitate this plan with others

-- Knowledge of what is required to create and maintain a self-care plan for self and others and familiar with the Academy of Traumatology’s Standards of Self Care for Traumatologists
+- Describe what is required to create and maintain a self-care plan for self and others as well as be familiar with the Academy of Traumatology’s Standards of Self Care for Traumatologists

-- Knowledge of what is required to facilitate a self-care plan for self and others.
+- Discuss what is required to facilitate a self-care plan for self and others

-- Knowledge about providing psycho-education on the causes, symptoms, prevention, and treatment of compassion fatigue.
+- Provide psycho-education on the causes, symptoms, prevention, and treatment of compassion fatigue

-- Knowledgeable of and abides by the Academy of Traumatology Standards of Practice and Ethics
+- Abide by the Academy of Traumatology Standards of Practice and Ethics

 |Part I – Introduction and Overview|